 A red dot on a piece of art indicates that the piece has been sold.
 This is an American gallery tradition.
-By using the red dot, the gallery can indicate a piece is no longer for sale while still leaving it on view for the remainder of an exhibit.
+By using the red dot, the gallery indicates a piece is no longer available for purchase while still leaving it on view for the remainder of an exhibit.

 It's purpose is the same on a FASO website.
-Little red dots appear on images that have been marked with an Availability of Sold.
+Small red dots appear on images that have been marked with an Availability of Sold.

-Red Dots only display on thumbnail images unless you have attached PayPal to your account.
+Red Dots will only display on thumbnail images unless you have attached PayPal to your account.

-When PayPal is attached, a red dot will also show on the Detail and Zoom view of the artwork.
+When PayPal is attached, a red dot will also show on the Zoom view of the artwork.